dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-creating-an-mdi-form-with-menu-merging-and-toolstrip-controls.md

   - "MDI forms [Windows Forms], creating"
   - "MDI forms [Windows Forms], walkthroughs" ms.assetid: fbab4221-74af-42d0-bbf4-3c97f7b2e544
+description: Learn how to use ToolStripPanel controls with an MDI form that also supports menu merging with child menus.
 ---
 # Walkthrough: Creating an MDI Form with Menu Merging and ToolStrip Controls